Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 research.

-By duration they are short-term (one or more classes), medium-term, long-term (for example, "Sports games and entertainment as a means of increasing interest in physical culture among preschool children" - for the academic year).
+By duration they can be short-term (one or several classes), medium-long, long-term (for example, “Sports games and entertainment as a means of increasing interest in physical education among preschool children” - for the school year).

-The main goal of the project method in a preschool institution is the development free creative personality of the child, which is determined by the tasks of development and the tasks of research activities of children.
+The main goal of the project method in a preschool institution is the development free creative personality of the child, which is determined by the developmental tasks and tasks of children’s research activities.

-In accordance with the requirements that modern life dictates to us and which are laid down in the Law of the Russian Federation "On Education in the Russian Federation", the national doctrine of education in the Russian Federation, the concept of modernization of Russian education, the Federal State Educational Standards, educational institutions (regardless of what programs the educational process is built on) must:
+In accordance with the requirements that modern life dictates to us and which are laid down in the Law of the Russian Federation “On Education in the Russian Federation”, the national doctrine of education in the Russian Federation, the concept of modernization of Russian education, the Federal State Educational Standard, educational institutions (regardless of what programs the educational process is based on) obliged:

 1. provide conditions for self-determination and self-realization of the individual;